-Historic city of Strasbourg
+The historic city of Strasbourg

-Although we both visited the city some time ago, we had somehow forgotten that Strasbourg is a stunningly attractive city.
+Although we both visited the city some time ago, we had somehow forgotten that Strasbourg France is a stunningly attractive city.
 It has so much to offer even without its famous Christmas market.
 Strasbourg city centre, called the Grande Île (“large island”), is a UNESCO World Heritage site, dominated by the vast Gothic sandstone cathedral that is also home to an astrological clock.
 The Grande Île is a genuine island, set on the river Ill.
 In the summer, you can take slow river cruises along the river, taking in the gorgeous black and white timbered architecture that is a feature of the city centre.
 Strasbourg is also the seat of the European Parliament, as well as home to a number of other key European institution making it one of the capitals of the European Union.

 Gift ideas galore at Strasbourg Christmas market

-When we first arrived at the Christmas market, we made our way to the Place Kleber to admire the giant Christmas tree there, and started our walk with a hot Glühwein.
+When we first arrived at the Strasbourg France Christmas market, we made our way to the Place Kleber to admire the giant Christmas tree there and started our walk with a hot Glühwein.
 It may not be widely known, but there is an ancient law involving this festive beverage.
 It states that Christmas markets must only be attended once the traditional opening Glühwein has been consumed (true story.
 Honest!).

 Having paid due respect to the customs of our ancestors, we wandered around some of the 300 stalls at the different areas of the Strasbourg Christmas market.
 This is one of the things we really liked about this market as opposed to those in other European cities.
-It is actually spread out over 11 different areas across the city centre, so in exploring Strasbourg Christmas market you get to wander all over the beautiful city centre and take in the sights.
+It is actually spread out over 11 different areas across the city centre, so in exploring Strasbourg Christmas market you get to wander all over the beautiful Strasbourg winter city centre and take in the sights.

 Alongside, there are also stalls selling quirky gifts, like the stall we saw that was selling soaps that looked good enough to eat!
+All in all, it is a perfect place for your Christmas shopping!

 International guests at the Strasbourg Christmas market

-Wandering the paths of the Ill
+Wandering the paths of the river Ill

 The paths that run alongside the river Ill are a tranquil escape from the bustle of the Christmas markets.
 Walking around, you can take in the views of the incredibly picturesque buildings of the old city.